10 top tips for overcoming resistance to change in summary:

 2. Address personal concerns first

 When a change is announced, people’s immediate priority is how it affects them personally.
 Naturally, they have questions about the impact on their day-to-day job and how a change might affect their role in the longer term.
-Make sure to address these personal concerns first, before trying to ‘sell’ the business benefits of whatever change you are making.
+To overcome resistance to change, address these personal concerns first, before trying to ‘sell’ the business benefits of whatever change you are making.

 It’s important that the benefits and opportunities that open up through change are communicated to everyone in a variety of ways, verbally and in written form, to ensure they’re adequately explained.

-3. Use resistance as an opportunity to start a conversation
+3. Use resistance to change as an opportunity to start a conversation

 If people challenge change, they can actually be demonstrating an interest in the business and a desire to get things done the best way possible.
 Use employee objections as a way to start a positive conversation about what’s happening and what role they can play.